flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 #### SLURM Specific Environment Variables

-The following varaibles are set per job, and can be access from your SLURM Scripts if needed.
+The following variables are set per job, and can be access from your SLURM Scripts if needed.

 |Variable Name                |   Description|
 |-----------------------------|----------------|